-People with disabilities can stay active and truly savor the great outdoors thanks to the Connecticut Adaptive Rowing Program, offered by Mount Sinai Rehabilitation Hospital, a Saint Francis Care provider.
+People with disabilities can stay active and truly savor the great outdoors thanks to the Connecticut Adaptive Rowing Program, offered by Mount Sinai Rehabilitation Hospital.

 This first-of-its-kind program provides individuals with a physical disability or visual impairment the opportunity to participate in the sport of rowing on the Connecticut River, in one of the most scenic settings in New England.